 They Will Deny You Food At A Certain Point

 nourish your body with food to, you know, live.
 What you might not realize (until you're in too deep) is that during induction, there comes a definitive time when they cut off your access to the food that will give you energy to continue with the crap show that is labor and delivery.

 you'll get all the ice chips you desire but if your baby plans on putting you through a 3-day labor like both of mine did, you'll need a helluva lot more than frozen water to push when they tell you to.
 Your Body Might Refuse The Pitocin

 If you've ever heard of the fable of the woman who needed thrice the induction meds because her body rejected all of it — here I am!
 I'm sorry I scared you.

 all the Pitocin they throw at it.
 Once it does work, well, that's when the real "fun" begins.
 Of course, when I say "fun" I mean "horror."
 Mood swings, contractions, water breaking, and everyone's hands touching and feeling their way up to the baby who was not ready to meet everyone is not my idea of a good time.
 Sometimes Epidurals Don't Work All That Well

 Here's a fun fact: Sometimes the pain medicine doesn't do a damn thing for your pain.
 Isn't that so fun?
 Science, you're the worst.

 epidurals do work in easing the contraction discomfort, it didn't do squat in either of my inductions.
 In fact, I think I actually felt more than if I'd refused it.
 Plus, when you go this route, they'll put that awful catheter in you-know-where that essentially steals your dignity at an alarming rate (and burns like a mother).
 Your Baby May Not Want To Come Out And Meet You

 with Pitocin and contractions and the water breaking, your baby might still cling to you with everything they have.

 While my daughter took her time down the birth canal, my son had to be shifted and pulled into the open.
 I can't blame them for not wanting to leave such a warm, cozy place but, you know,

 I packed an amazing bag for my hospital stays and used absolutely none of it.
 Once there, everything I thought would matter, didn't.
 My focus shifted to having a baby and/or staring at a wall (mostly staring at a wall).

+more than you had through the pregnancy, leave all that mess behind.
+I promise you'll wish you hadn't botched this "quiet" time once you're home with a crying baby.
+You May Grieve The Loss Of The "Natural" Experience While planning an induction has it's benefits, I will always wonder what it feels like to go into labor without all the medical help.
+Maybe it's not as exciting as I've thought it in my mind, but compared to all the waiting and checking while being induced, it will forever remain (to me) as nothing more than a mysterious unicorn in the sky.
 Whether you're having an induction because it's what you've chosen or for medical reasons, there's always going to be some things experienced you didn't plan or prepare for.
 It is still hard labor.
 But in the end, all that matters is result of whatever route you travel — the baby.
 Plus, once it's over, induced or otherwise, you can ditch the lame ice chips and have all the food you want. #SilverLining